NickyMeuleman/nicky-blog/src/pages/automagically-lint/index.md

 But you are dressed as one… The Knights Who Say Ni demand a sacrifice!
 It's only a model.
 Why?
 I'm not a witch.

 Well, I didn't vote for you.
 I am your king.
 Ni!
 Ni!
 Ni!
 Ni!
 No, no, no!
 Yes, yes.
 A bit.
-But she's got a wart. __Listen.__ *Strange women lying in ponds distributing swords is no basis for a system of government.* Supreme executive power derives from a mandate from the masses, not from some farcical aquatic ceremony.
+But she's got a wart. __Listen.__ *Strange women lying in ponds [internal link](/about) distributing swords is no basis for a system of government.* Supreme executive power derives from a mandate from the masses [internal link](/about), not from some __[internal link](/about)__ farcical aquatic ceremony.

 ## I'm not a witch.